ed-alvarez/terraform-aws-infrastructure/README.md

-# Koloni Infrastructure
+# AWS Infrastructure

-This Terraform project is designed to demonstrate infrastructure-as-code principles, automating the deployment and management of cloud resources for the project Koloni.
+This Terraform project is designed to demonstrate infrastructure-as-code principles, automating the deployment and management of cloud resources.

 ## Technologies Used

-- Terraform
+- Terraform + Helm
 - AWS Services: EKS + Fargate, custom VPC, RDS+KMS, S3, Secrets Manager,

 ## Usage